Fears, questions about N. Korea’s growing nuclear arsenal

 North Korea likely has dozens of nuclear warheads.
 The question is whether they are small enough to fit on a missile.

 North Korea has so far performed six underground nuclear test explosions to manufacture warheads that it can place on missiles.
-Outside estimates on the number of North Korean nuclear warheads vary widely, ranging from 20-60 to up to about 115.
+Outside estimates of the number of North Korean nuclear warheads vary widely, ranging from 20-60 to up to about 115.

 In a 2021 interview with 38 North, a North Korea-focused website, renowned nuclear physicist Siegfried Hecker, who has visited North Korea’s main Yongbyon nuclear complex numerous times, said that “20 to 60 is possible, with the most likely number being 45.”

-Some experts argue that North Korea has likely already built miniaturized nuclear warheads to be mounted on missiles citing the number of years the country has spent on its nuclear and missile programs.
+Some experts argue that North Korea has likely already built miniaturized nuclear warheads to be mounted on missiles, citing the number of years the country has spent on its nuclear and missile programs.
 But others say North Korea is still years away from producing such warheads.

 “After its sixth nuclear test, people accepted that North Korea really will have nuclear weapons.
 But they are still debating whether it has warhead miniaturization technology,” Shin, the analyst, said.

-The North described its sixth nuclear test, in 2017, as a detonation of a thermonuclear bomb built for ICBMs.
-It created a tremor that measured 6.3 on the Richter scale, and some studies put its estimated explosive yield at about 50 to 140 kilotons of TNT.
+The North described its sixth nuclear test in 2017 as a detonation of a thermonuclear bomb built for ICBMs.
+It created a tremor that measured magnitude 6.3, and some studies put its estimated explosive yield at about 50 to 140 kilotons of TNT.
 In comparison, the pair of atomic bombs dropped on Hiroshima and Nagasaki during World War II — which killed a total of more than 210,000 people — yielded explosions equivalent to about 15 and 20 kilotons of TNT, respectively.

-The biennial South Korean defense document said that North Korea is estimated to have 70 kilograms (154 pounds) of weapons-grade plutonium.
+The biennial South Korean defense document said North Korea is estimated to have 70 kilograms (154 pounds) of weapons-grade plutonium.
 Some observers say that’s enough for about 9-18 bombs.
 The document estimated that North Korea has “a considerable amount of” highly enriched uranium as well.

 North Korea’s Yongbyon complex has facilities to produce both plutonium and highly enriched uranium, the two main ingredients to build nuclear weapons.

-Plutonium plants are generally large and generate a lot of heat, making it easier to detect.
+Plutonium plants are generally large and generate a lot of heat, making them easier to detect.
 But a uranium enrichment plant is more compact and can be easily hidden from satellite cameras.
 North Korea is believed to be running at least one additional covert uranium enrichment facility, in addition to one at its Yongbyon complex.

 SHORT-RANGE WEAPONS

-Following the collapse of diplomacy with then-U.S. President Donald Trump in 2019, Kim sped up the development of short-range solid-fuel, nuclear-capable missiles targeting key targets in South Korea, including U.S. military bases there.
+Following the collapse of diplomacy with then-U.S. President Donald Trump in 2019, Kim sped up the development of short-range solid-fuel, nuclear-capable missiles designed to strike key targets in South Korea, including U.S. military bases there.

 The so-called “tactical” nuclear weapons include what North Korea calls “super-large” 600-millimeter multiple rocket launchers that it tested Monday.
 South Korea describes the weapon as a short-range missile system.

-North Korea’s state media said its new artillery system can carry nuclear warheads, saying that four rockets would be enough to wipe out an enemy airfield.
-The statement drew quick outside doubts about whether weapons are indeed nuclear-capable.
+North Korean state media said its new artillery system can carry nuclear warheads, and that four rockets would be enough to wipe out an enemy airfield.
+The statement drew quick outside doubts about whether the weapons are indeed nuclear-capable.

-“The North Korean claim doesn’t make sense to some extent … Why do they need four tactical nuclear weapons to destroy just one airfield?”
+“The North Korean claim doesn’t make sense to some extent. … Why do they need four tactical nuclear weapons to destroy just one airfield?”
 Shin, the analyst, said.
 “Also, which country would disclose such attack scenarios via state media?”

 Other new North Korean short-range systems include missiles that were apparently modeled after the Russian Iskander mobile ballistic system or outwardly resemble the U.S. MGM-140 Army Tactical Missile System.
 Launched from land vehicles, these missiles are designed to be maneuverable and fly at low altitudes, theoretically giving them a better chance of defeating South Korean and U.S. missile defense systems.

-Whether North Korea has an ability to arm short-range missiles with nuclear warheads has been independently confirmed.
+Whether North Korea has an ability to arm short-range missiles with nuclear warheads has not been independently confirmed.

 While North Korea may be able to place simple nuclear warheads on some of its older missiles, including Scuds or Rodong missiles, it would likely require further technology advancements and nuclear tests to build smaller and more advanced warheads that can be installed on its newer tactical systems, said Lee, the expert.

 North Korea also has an intermediate-range, nuclear-capable Hwasong-12 missile capable of reaching Guam, a major U.S. military hub in the Pacific.
-It has been developing a family of mid-range, solid-fuel Pukguksong missiles, which are designed to be fired from submarines or land vehicles.
+It has been developing a family of mid-range, solid-fuel Pukguksong missiles which are designed to be fired from submarines or land vehicles.